 Now with three children, including a daughter born shortly after she graduated from the PCT program, Cunningham is continuing her pursuit of a nursing degree at Grayson College.
 We are in awe of you, Latesha!
 Keep moving on up!

 Ekaterina (or Katya for short) Talanova hails from Volgograd, Russia.
 She has a university degree from Russia, but she essentially had to start over in the U.S. because of her limited proficiency in English.
 Katya, accompanied by her husband, began attending English classes on the Grayson College campus.

 In spring 2019, Katya felt it was time to pursue her next goal.
 She wanted to transition from her job in housekeeping at Texoma Medical Center (TMC) to work in the TMC pharmacy.
 She enrolled in the fall 2019 Pharmacy Technician program through Grayson College’s Center for Workplace Learning.
-Katya will completed the Pharmacy Technician program on December 5, and graduated with her high school equilency diploma on the same night!
+Katya completed the Pharmacy Technician program and graduated with her high school equilency diploma on the same night!
 Even before her graduation, she had secured her dream job as a Pharmacy Technician with TMC.
 She even works alongside her Pharmacy Tech instructor Dr. Nickson Leo.

 Grayson College Alumna One Of Top 12 Student Chefs In U.S.